Gunung Mas Regency: Administrative divisions

-The regency is divided into 12 districts.
-Kurun, where the town of Kuala Kurun is located, is the regency's most populous district with 25.5% of regency's total population in 2022.
-The fastest growing district in 2021 was Mihing Raya with growth of 4.67% while the least was Miri Manasa with 1.27%.
-The most dense district is also Kurun, with density of 41.4 people per square kilometre in mid 2022, while the least dense was Miri Manasa with just 2.7 people per square kilometre.
-The gender ratio varies from district to district, from 116 males for every 100 females in Kahayan Hulu Utara to 107 males for every 100 females in Sepang.
-The areas and the populations at the 2010 and 2020 Censuses for all the districts are listed below, together with their official estimates as at mid 2023.
+The regency is divided into twelve administrative districts (kecamatan).
+Kurun, where the town of Kuala Kurun is located, is the regency's most populous district with 25.9% of regency's total population in 2025.
+The fastest growing district in 2025 was Mihing Raya with annual growth of 3.19% while the least was Miri Manasa with 0.32%.
+The most dense district is also Kurun, with density of 49.83 people per square kilometre in mid 2022, while the least dense was Miri Manasa with just 3.0 people per square kilometre.
+The gender ratio varies from district to district as at 2025, from 116.05 males for every 100 females in Miri Manasa to 105.56 males for every 100 females in Sepang.
+The areas and the populations at the 2010 and 2020 Censuses for all the districts are listed below, together with their official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the numbers of villages in each district (totaling 114 rural desa and 13 urban kelurahan), and its post codes.